Add and manage CA and client certificates in Postman

 Certificates tab

-To avoid "self signed certificate" errors when sending requests, add your custom CA certificate to Postman.
+To avoid "Self signed certificate" errors when sending requests, add your custom CA certificate to Postman.

-1. Turn on the toggle next to CA Certificates.
+1. Turn on the CA certificates toggle.

 2. Select the PEM file for your CA certificate.
 (The PEM file can contain multiple CA certificates.)

-Adding a CA certificate
+Add a CA certificate

 To send requests to an API that uses mutual TLS authentication, add your client certificate to Postman.